tanushmishra/tanushmishra/README.md

 <sub>&#8220;</sub>

-*A first-year student who already ships production software and runs three live ventures — that's a rare combination of curiosity and follow-through.*
+*A second-year student who already ships production software and runs three live ventures — that's a rare combination of curiosity and follow-through.*

 <sub>&#8221;</sub>